+The Department will finalize performance measures and related targets that the Contractor shall achieve under the VBP model based on the Department's goals for the Medicaid program to support achieved healthcare outcomes and achieve savings.
+The Department will also determine payment strategies for the Contractor's achievement levels of the required targets such as incentive payments and withholds.
 The Contractor shall develop and implement initiatives to achieve the performance measure targets.
 The Department may also specify required initiatives for the Contractor and other contracted MCOs to implement, which may coordinate with PIPs and focused studies.
 All contracted MCOs are encouraged to collaborate on initiatives, interventions, and solutions to be implemented.
-The Contractor may also implement its own strategies and incentives to encourage Enrollees' participation in addressing their own health needs, which may in turn support the achievement of identified performance measures.
-Enrollee incentives must be approved by the Department prior to use.